 Standards and ethics that include safe and ethical care are incorporated throughout every program in Health Professions.
 Safe and ethical care and behavior is required in the classroom, lab and clinical as well as outside the classroom.
-The student protects the patient/family at all times, not just when "on duty".
+The student always protects the patient/family, not just when "on duty".